Veridise/veridise-docs/vanguard/custom-detectors/solidity-dialect.md

   c.callee.name == "_updateInterest",
 ```

-Find all storage writes that may be performed as a result of calling an external function:
+Find all storage writes that may be performed as a result of calling an external
+function (i.e., in the external function itself and any internal functions that
+are reachable from that external function):

 ```paql
 FIND